 Dorsum of tadpole blackish with dark black blotches and spots extending onto tail and fins (Khan 1982a, 1991a).

 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Afghanistan, Bhutan, India, Iran, Islamic Republic of, Nepal, Pakistan, Sri Lanka
+Country distribution from AmphibiaWeb's database: Afghanistan, Bhutan, India, Iran, Islamic Republic of, Nepal, Pakistan

-The skittering frog is one of the most widely distributed Oriental frogs.
-It extends from Thailand to Nepal, throughout India, Sri Lanka, almost throughout Pakistan below 1800 m (Khan 1997c).
+The Skittering frog is one of the most widely distributed frogs.
+It extends from Thailand to Nepal, throughout India, almost throughout Pakistan below 1800 m (Khan 1997c).
 It extends westward to Iran and Afghanistan.
 Its several races have been described from Pakistan.
 Its Saudi Arabian population was described as a distinct species, Euphlyctis ehrenbergii Peter (Balletto et al. 1985).

 Life History, Abundance, Activity, and Special Behaviors

 Euphlyctis cyanophlyctis is a highly aquatic and littoral frog.
 It remains permanently resident in different types of habitats with pooled water, in the plains and submountainous parts of Pakistan.
 The frog is remarkably capable of adjusting itself to the uncertain aquatic conditions in temperate arid parts of Pakistan.